At the end of the Spring 2015 semester, IES Abroad will be closing its programs in Delhi, India.

-IES Abroad Delhi organizes multiple field study trips that complement our courses, and contribute to a general knowledge of Indian culture and society.
-The Cities of Delhi course includes structured classroom teaching and six specially designed field study trips.
-Required field study trips for class are included in the program fee.
+IES Abroad Delhi organizes multiple course-related excursions trips that complement our courses, and contribute to a general knowledge of Indian culture and society.
+The Cities of Delhi course includes structured classroom teaching and six specially designed course-related excursions.
+Required trips for class are included in the program fee.

 Past course-related excursions include:

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Delhi, it will feel like home.

 Live in a homestay in South Delhi.
 This is an ideal way to experience day-to-day Indian life and the culture that shapes it.
 In your homestay, you have a single room and may share a bath.
 You receive breakfast and one other meal per day.

 Live in a group homestay in South Delhi with approximately five other IES Abroad students.
-In the group homestay, you have a double room and share a bath.
+In the group homestay, you have a double room and share a bathroom.
 You receive breakfast and one other meal per day.
 This option is best for students who prefer to live with a group of students in a secure and friendly environment.